cyrus01337/luaupdate/README.md

 # luaupdate
-Luau installer and updater to ensure the latest version is always at your fingertips
+Luau installer and updater - ensure the latest version of Luau is always at your fingertips